Harley Swedler: Biography

-Harley Swedler is an architect, designer, artist, filmmaker, writer, and culinary professional.
+Harley Swedler is an architect, designer, artist, filmmaker, writer, and culinary professional (Martha Stewart and Mardi Paris).
 He lives between Paris and New York.
 A website devoted to his work details his ongoing projects.
-Harley Swedler is a member of La Maison des Artistes and Thanks for Nothing, in Paris, France.
+Harley Swedler is a member of La Maison des Artistes and has worked with the philanthropic organisations Thanks for Nothing and le Fonds de Dotation Merci, both in Paris, France.